bertmelis/bertmelis.github.io/_posts/2021-04-10-1-Home-server.md

 | ~~WD Red 3TB~~[^1] Seagate Ironwolf 4TB | 107.26 |
 | **total** | **503.10** |

-[^1]: The WD Red failed after 3 years.
-I replaced it with the Seagate.
+[^1]: The WD Red drive failed after 3 years.
+I replaced it with a Seagate drive.
 So you can add another €120 to the total price.

-The needed cables I had lying around.
-I also bought a second hand Eaton Ellipse 750 with a new battery.
+The cables I needed, I had lying around.
+I also bought a second-hand Eaton Ellipse 750 with a new battery.
 I don't remember the price.

 The Asrock motherboard with J4105 processor is fanless and although the case has two built-in fans, I didn't connect them.
 The only moving part in the setup is the Seagate hard disk drive.
-While I never actually measured power consumption I'm sure it is pretty low powered.
+While I never actually measured power consumption I'm sure it is pretty low-powered.

 ## building plan

 Even if you never did it before, building your own computer is pretty straightforward.
-Most connections are fool-proof and can't be inserted (1) wrong or (2) in a wrong location.
+Most connections are fool-proof and can't be inserted (1) wrong or (2) in the wrong location.

 ![PicoPSU](/assets/images/posts/server/power.jpg)